twangboy/salt-vmtools/README.md

     C:\ProgramData\VMware\logs\vmware-svtminion-default-YYYYMMDDhhmmss.log

 Only the 10 most recent log files for each action are maintained.
 Excess log files are removed.
-Log files are not removed when the minion is uninstalled.
+Log files are not removed when the salt-minion service is uninstalled.

 ## Linux Environment:

-On Linux systems the install script is a bash script with the following
+On Linux systems, the install script is a bash script with the following
 pre-requisites:

 - systemctl